Explore Resources by Focus Area

 Making the Business Case for VBP

-In the spring of 2019, the National Council for Behavioral Health partnered with the Center for Health Care Strategies to conduct an environmental scan of value-based payment models for behavioral health services.
+In the spring of 2019, the National Council for Mental Wellbeing partnered with the Center for Health Care Strategies to conduct an environmental scan of value-based payment models for behavioral health services.
 The culminating report, Behavioral Health Provider Participation in Medicaid Value-based Payment Models: An Environmental Scan and Policy Considerations, details existing models, where they are being adopted and highlights lessons learned and recommendations for state and federal policymakers.

 The "Preparing for VBP Contracting: From Partnerships to Value Propositions" webinar series is designed to help organizations establish and maintain successful partnerships with providers, payers, and other community stakeholders in preparation for value-based payment arrangements.